punithmailme/HelloWorld/README.md

 * [Oracle JDK 1.7+](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)

 ### Usage
-#### Command-line/Terminal
+#### Command-line

 - Linux and Mac OS X: `./gradlew run`
 - Windows: `gradlew.bat run`

 #### Android Studio/Other IDEs

-To run the Java SE example from Android Studio (recommended) or some other IDE, you must configure your operating system's environment variable used to set the `java.library.path` system property to include the directory where Bezirk's [ZeroMQ](http://zeromq.org/) dependencies are located.
+To run the Java SE example from Android Studio (recommended) or some other IDE, you must configure your operating system's environment variable that the JVM uses to set the `java.library.path` system property to include the directory where Bezirk's [ZeroMQ](http://zeromq.org/) dependencies are located.
 The Bezirk middleware contains copies of these dependencies and automatically copies their correct versions onto the system during the first run.

 From the root folder of the cloned repository: